VOLTTRON/volttron/docs/source/volttron-topics/VOLTTRON-releases/upgrading-versions.rst

     2. Update volttron source code version to VOLTTRON 8
     3. activate the volttron environment, and run ```python bootstrap.py --force```.
 If you have any additional bootstrap options that you need (rabbitmq, web, drivers, etc.) include these in the above command.
-    4. Run ```volttron-upgrade``` to update the auth file and move historian cache files into agent-data directory.
-       Note that the upgrade script will only move the backup.sqlite file and will not move sqlite historian's db file if they are within the install directory.
+    4. Run ```volttron-upgrade``` to update the auth file, move historian cache files into agent-data directory, and rename the config parameter "secure-agent-users" in VOLTTRON_HOME/config to "agent-isolation-mode" Note that the upgrade script will only move the backup.sqlite file and will not move sqlite historian's db file if they are within the install directory.
 If using a SQLite historian, please backup the database file of sqlite historian before upgrading to the latest historian version.